DropleX: Liquid sensing on tablet touchscreens: Enabling liquid sensing on touchscreens

 \section{Enabling liquid sensing on touchscreens}

-{\bf Effect of touchscreen’s liquid rejection filter.} While it may appear straightforward to read the capacitive readings from the tablet to perform liquid sensing an immediate challenge becomes apparent when depositing a drop of water on the screen: the capacitive readings fade away.
-We demonstrate this effect in Fig.~\ref{fig:reject_challenge}a which shows the capacitance measured using our tablet's reported digital units over a period of 25 seconds for two drops of tap water each with a volume of 500~\uL.
-The capacitance readings are logged at our device's maximum polling rate of 1.67~Hz corresponding to a frame measured every 0.6~s, implementation details provided in Sec.~\ref{sec:impl}.
+{\bf Effect of touchscreen’s liquid rejection filter.} While it may appear straightforward to read the capacitive readings from the tablet to perform liquid sensing, an immediate challenge becomes apparent when depositing a drop of water on the screen: the capacitive readings fade away.
+Fig.~\ref{fig:reject_challenge}a shows the capacitance measured using our tablet's reported digital units over a period of 25 seconds for two drops of 500~\uL water.
+The capacitance readings are logged at 1.67~Hz corresponding to a frame measured every 0.6~s, implementation details provided in Sec.~\ref{sec:impl}.

-The plot reveals two observations, first there is an initial sharp drop in the capacitance readings (using device units).
-Second, it shows that the measured capacitance reverts back to baseline.
-For sample 1, it reverts back to baseline quickly by the next frame, while for sample 2, this change was more gradually, taking approximately 18~s.
+The plot reveals two observations, first there is an initial sharp drop in the capacitance readings (in device units).
+Second, the measured capacitance reverts back to baseline.
+For sample 1, it reverts back to baseline quickly, while for sample 2, this change was more gradually.

-The reason for this is that manufacturers specifically design software heuristics known as \textit{adaptive filters} that actively reject liquids such as rain and other spurious events that change the capacitance readings.
-The ability to disable this adaptive filter from constantly recalibrating to a baseline could enable our system to measure the effect of liquid samples on the capacitance values more reliably.
+The reason is that manufacturers specifically design software heuristics known as \textit{adaptive filters} that actively reject liquids such as rain and other spurious events that change the capacitance readings.
+Disabling this adaptive filter from constantly recalibrating to a baseline would enable our system to measure the effect of liquid samples on the capacitance values more reliably.

 We observe that the adaptive filter is disabled when a finger, the intended input for touchscreens, is in contact with the display.
-Specifically, the measured capacitance remains stable over time.
-This is expected behavior, since the touchscreen must maintain a persistent signal for a valid touch, and recalibrating the finger's contact back to baseline would cause it to disappear and make normal touch interactions impossible.
+This is expected behavior, since the touchscreen must maintain a persistent signal for a valid touch.